Do you keep a content calendar?

 Your content calendar is your publishing schedule

-If you’re ready to put your horse before your cart, you have to start with a content calendar to stick with your publishing schedule.
+If you’re ready to put your horse before your cart, start with a content calendar that helps you stick with your publishing schedule.

 Get ready to do the work no one can take away from you, so you don’t just have the confidence to call yourself a writer — it’s the truth.